CASE FILEVH-2026-001

 • The emotional register (sun-soaked, slightly tired, Tom Petty)

-That's a lot of work for 93 seconds.
-Rockstar's marketing for this title has been remarkably disciplined; the deeper detail showed up in Trailer 2 exactly where you'd want it to.
+That's a lot of work for ninety seconds.
+The deeper detail arrived in Trailer 2 exactly where you'd want it to.

 The launch trailer pattern